-It is that agents do well only if and when they act to satisfy only those desires whose objects they have good reason to desire, that only agents who are sound and effective practical reasoners so act, that such agents must be disposed to act as the virtues require, and that such agents will be directed in their actions toward the achievement of their final end.4
+'It is that agents do well only if and when they act to satisfy only those desires whose objects they have good reason to desire, that only agents who are sound and effective practical reasoners so act, that such agents must be disposed to act as the virtues require, and that such agents will be directed in their actions toward the achievement of their final end'.

-These four claims-about the relation between desire, objects and reasons; about the character of practical reasoners; about the virtues; and about the relation between goods and the final end-are interdependent and, taken as a whole, constitutive of the basic requirements of a life well-lived.
-MacIntyre argues that these claims are grounded by NeoAristotelianism.
-What I hope to provide in what follows is some detail regarding what constitutes Aristotelianism of the sort that supports MacIntyre's conclusion, as well as some means by which to distinguish between
+These four claims - about the relation between desire, objects and reasons; about the character of practical reasoners; about the virtues; and about the relation between goods and the final end-are interdependent and, taken as a whole, constitutive of the basic requirements of a life well-lived.
+MacIntyre argues that these claims are grounded by Neo-Aristotelianism.
+What I hope to provide in what follows is some detail regarding what constitutes Aristotelianism of the sort that supports MacIntyre's conclusion, as well as some means by which to distinguish between Aristotelianisms that are and those that are not up to that task.
+If MacIntyre is right in his cultural diagnosis, any purported Neo-Aristotelianism in the thrall of Morality represents not a new branch jutting out from the Aristotelian trunk, but rather a severed limb grafted onto a different tree.
+The criteria I provide below can be thought of as touchpoints to determine to which tree a given approach to moral philosophy, whether it calls itself Aristotelian or not, belongs.

-3 MacIntyre, Ethics in the Conflicts of Modernity, 220-231.
+3 MacIntyre, Ethics, 220-231.

-4 Ibid., 243.
+4 MacIntyre, Ethics, 243.